Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/kind/local_kind_gitops_helm/_index.md

 * Edit the environment variables in the [*az_k8sconfig_helm_kind*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/kind/gitops/helm/az_k8sconfig_helm_kind.sh) shell script to match your parameters, and run it using the ```. az_k8sconfig_helm_kind.sh``` command.

-    > **NOTE: The extra dot is due to the script having an *export* function and that needs to have the vars exported in the same shell session as the rest of the commands.**
+    > **Note:** The extra dot is due to the script having an _export_ function and that needs to have the vars exported in the same shell session as the rest of the commands.

     The `az_k8sconfig_helm_kind.sh` script will: